-A professional overview of the management of rural property based on two case studies, supported by input from surveyors in practice.
-The two case studies focus on farm agency and compulsory purchase with elements of building management.
+A professional overview of the management of rural property based on two case studies.
+The two case studies focus on farm agency and compulsory purchase.
 Each case study introduces some new technical material to be applied, within a theoretical and conceptual framework with which students are already familiar, in situations likely to be encountered by the rural surveyor.
 One case study requires teamwork to produce valuation advice in a professional report and oral presentation.

 To achieve credit for this module, students must be able to:

 - Analyse the market for rural land and property, and understand the legal and professional framework within which instructions for sale are undertaken.